-Introduced to the U.S. in 1926, the SAT is one of the most well-known standardized tests.
-Its rival test, the ACT, was introduced in 1959 as a competitor to the SAT.
+Introduced to the U.S. in 1926, the Schorlastic Aptitude Test (SAT) is one of the most well-known standardised tests.
+Its rival test, the American College Testing (ACT), was introduced in 1959 as a competitor to the SAT.
 Both tests serve the same purpose as standard tests for admission to U.S. colleges or universities.
 Practically all schools will accept the scores of both tests, so it is extremely unlikely to find an American college that has a particular preference for either test.

 For decades, the SAT has been the dominant college entrance exam in the U.S., likely due to its being older and more established of the two.
 However, over the past decade, the ACT has been gaining substantial popularity, and in 2011, it narrowly surpassed the SAT by fewer than 2000 test-takers out of about 1.66 million who took each exam.

 Typically, the ACT was thought of as the test you would take if you lived in the Southern or Midwestern states, as this is where it has been the most popular.
 If you lived on the east or west coasts or were applying to highly selective colleges there, you took the SAT.
 This may have led to the SAT being generally regarded as the more prestigious test, but there is no truth to this mentality because as mentioned earlier, neither is preferred during the admissions process.